si076/-appsensorlike/src/appsensor-ui/web/Readme.md

 Configuration
 ---
 You can configure protocol http/s, port, etc via *appsensor-ui-rest-server-config.json* file in your working directory.
 You can copy the default configuration from the module's dist/appsensor-ui/web.
 Corresponding schem file *appsensor-rest-server-config_schema.json* is in the same directory.

+Known Issues
+---
+*  Database problems like (Encoding not recognized: 'undefined'...):
+This module dpends on express-mysql-session, which on its own depends on mysql2 for storing user's session.
+There is an open issue https://github.com/sidorares/node-mysql2/issues/1398 related to the problem.
+For the time being, you could manually patch your mysql2 module by adding 'utf8mb3: 45,' in mysql2/lib/constants/encoding_charset.js.
+Please update your mysql2 as soon as the problem is officially fixed!